CUBRID/cubrid-manual/en/admin/config.rst

 **volume_extension_path**

     **volume_extension_path** is a parameter to configure the directory where automatically extended volumes are to be created.
 The default value is the volume location configured during the database creation.

+**double_write_buffer_size**

+    **double_write_buffer_size** is a parameter to configure the memory and disk size of double writer buffer.
+Double write buffer protection against partial I/O writes can be disabled by setting this size to zero.
+By default, it is enabled and its size is 2M.

 .. _error-parameters: